littlepriceonu/LilYTDownloader/README.md

 ## 🎥 Contributing

 Contribuing is greatly appriciated!
-Feel free to fork this repo and make a pull request, [I've](https://littlepriceonu.com) written a documentation and types for most of the important functions and important data in LYT.
+Feel free to fork this repo and make a pull request, [I've](https://littlepriceonu.com) written documentation and types for most of the important functions and important data in LYT.

 ### 📺 Setting up the Developer Enviroment